Arbely-Lab/O-Sullivan-2026/README.md

 # O-Sullivan-2026
-# Title of Your Project
+# Code for Epigenetic Modification at Chromosome Ends
 ## Overview
-Briefly describe
-Example:
-This repository contains scripts used to analyze nanopore sequencing data to study DNA methylation dynamics and CENP-A positioning.
-The pipeline includes basecalling, alignment, methylation extraction.
+This repository contains scripts used to analyze CENP-A CUT&RUN data, mod_extract for extracting modifications, and DiMeLo-seq analysis.
-## Data Availability
-Raw sequencing data is available at the XXXX under accession number: XXXX.
-Processed data used for plotting is available upon request / included in this repository (edit as needed).